Skip to content

 Notes

-Slow Cooker: brown the beef pieces in a heavy pot first.
-Then add it and all remaining ingredients except for potatoes into your slow cooker.
+• Slow Cooker: Brown the beef pieces in a heavy pot first.
+Then add them and all remaining ingredients except for potatoes into your slow cooker.
 Cook 8-10 hours on low; add in the potatoes during the final 2 hours.
 Season with salt and pepper.

 Nutrition (per serving)